Measurement-and Feedback-Driven Non-Equilibrium Phase Transitions on a Quantum Processor

+Here, we realize both transitions on a superconducting quantum processor with fast mid-circuit measurement and feedback (measurement $\sim 700\,$ns, feedback $\sim 200\,$ns).
+Using 30 qubits augmented with classical flag variables, we observe a transition between an absorbing phase, where the density of active qubits rapidly vanishes, and an active phase with a finite steady-state activity.
+By varying initial conditions, we extract critical exponents consistent with the DP universality class.
+On the same device, using an 8-qubit implementation of the circuit architecture, we also observe a measurement-induced entanglement transition from volume-law to area-law scaling.
+Crucially, the two critical points are clearly separated, with $p_c^{\rm MIPT} < p_c^{\rm abs}$, demonstrating the distinct physical nature of these non-equilibrium quantum phase transitions.

-Our quantum circuit consists of alternating layers of nearest-neighbor two-qubit unitary gates arranged in a brickwork pattern, followed by single-qubit Pauli-$Z$ measurements on a one-dimensional chain of $L$ qubits with periodic boundary conditions, as illustrated in Fig.~\ref{fig1}b.
+\textit{Model and implementation on a superconducting quantum processor.-} Our quantum circuit consists of alternating layers of nearest-neighbor two-qubit unitary gates arranged in a brickwork pattern, followed by single-qubit Pauli-$Z$ measurements on a one-dimensional chain of $L$ qubits with periodic boundary conditions, as illustrated in Fig.~\ref{fig1}b.
 The unitary layers alternate between odd and even bonds, such that each gate acts only on odd (or even) links within a given layer.
 For convenience, we interpret the local computational basis state $|1\rangle$ as an occupied site (one particle) and $|0\rangle$ as empty.
 We take the fully empty configuration $|\psi_t\rangle = |00\cdots 0\rangle$ as our target absorbing state.
 That is, the dynamics drives the system towards $|\psi_t\rangle$ but cannot leave it.

 During each measurement step, if the outcome is $|0\rangle$, no action is taken; if the outcome is $|1\rangle$, a corrective Pauli-$X$ gate is applied to that qubit.
 This feedback operation steers the system toward the target state $|\psi_t\rangle$, whereas the unitary gates can locally drive it away and do not preserve $|\psi_t\rangle$.
-To enable an absorbing-state phase transition, we introduce a classical flag variable $f_i$ for each qubit (see Appendix~\ref{app:flag}), taking values $f_i = 1$ (active) or $f_i = 0$ (inactive)~\cite{Sierant2023, Piroli2023}.
+To enable an absorbing-state phase transition, we introduce a classical flag variable $f_i$ for each qubit~\cite{SM}, taking values $f_i = 1$ (active) or $f_i = 0$ (inactive)~\cite{Sierant2023, Piroli2023}.
 The flags are initialized according to the chosen initial state.
 After each measurement (and possible feedback), the measured qubit’s flag is set to $f_i = 0$.
 A two-qubit unitary is applied on bond $(i, i+1)$ only if at least one of the two qubits is active, after which both flags are reset to $f_i = f_{i+1} = 1$.
 When both are inactive ($f_i = f_{i+1} = 0$), no unitary is applied, leaving the local subspace $|00\rangle$ invariant.

 This hybrid quantum circuit, augmented by the flag variables, exhibits an absorbing-state transition in the quantum channel and a measurement-induced entanglement transition at the level of individual quantum trajectories (Fig.~\ref{fig1}c).
 Alternative approaches to realizing such transitions have been proposed in Refs.~\cite{Ravindranath2023, PhysRevB.109.L020304}, where the unitaries are constrained to have a block structure that preserves a specific invariant subspace.
 In this work, we focus on the flag-based mechanism, as it is experimentally simpler to implement.